Crochet and Yoshida lead Red Sox to 3-1 win over rival Yankees in Wild Card Series opener

 Weaver had a 1.05 ERA in his first 24 appearances, was sidelined for 2 1/2 weeks by a strained left hamstring, then had a 5.31 ERA over his final 40 games.

-Fried got 19 swings and misses, striking out six and walking three while allowing four hits in 6 1/3 innings.
+Fried got 19 swings and misses, striking out six and walking three while allowing four hits.
 He escaped a second-and-third, two-out jam in the fourth, then first-and-second, one-out trouble in the fifth.

 Yankees LHP Carlos Rodón (18-9, 3.09 ERA) and Red Sox RHP Brayan Bello (11-9, 3.35) start Wednesday.